Siphon880gh/devbrain/version control/git/Recursively remove .DS_Store from git - Essential.md

    ```

-3. Run the following command to remove the `.DS_Store` files from the Git cache:
+3. Run the following command to remove the `.DS_Store` files from the Git cache or staging areas and all future commits (as long as you don't re-add):

   ```shell